 Archbishop promises action after report reveals hundreds of cases of sexual abuse by Catholic clergy over last 50 years.

-The highlight of the four-day trip will be a beatification mass in Birmingham for a 19th century English cardinal, John Henry Newman.
+The highlight of the trip, the first papal visit to the UK in 28 years, will be a beatification mass in Birmingham for 19th century English cardinal John Henry Newman.

 But the visit has come under fire from campaigners complaining that $18m of British taxpayers’ money is being used to fund the state visit while the church is still under fire over its handling of clerical abuse cases across the world.

 Margaret Kennedy of Ministry and Clergy Sexual Abuse Survivors said that victims would demonstrate as the pope travelled around the country.

 “We have been refused three times access to the pope,” she said.

 “In other words, this visit means that the only way survivors can meet the pope is by protesting in the street.”